bmarcote/evn_postprocess/doc/classes.md

     - antennas : list of str
     - ref_antennas : list of str
     - onebit_antennas : list of str
+    - polswap_antennas : list of str
     - polconvert_antennas : list of str
+    - flagged_weights : FlagWeights or None
     - sources : list of Source   (taken from the expsum file)
-    - ref_sources : list of Source   (for standardplots)
+    - ref_sources : list of str
     - correlator_passes : int
     - passes : list of CorrelatorPass
     - credentials : Credentials
     - existing_piletter : bool  (from before postprocessing)
     - existing_lisfile  : bool  (from before postprocessing)
+    - stored_outputs : dict    # key with the name of functions (checklis, flag_weights,..)
     + __init__(expname)
     + add_pass(a_new_pass : CorrelatorPass)
     + set_credentials(username, password)